stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 There's a showcase at <a href="https://pdfviewer.net">https://pdfviewer.net</a>.
 Check this page for live demos, source code examples, and a handbook.

 ## Breaking changes in version 9.0
+- Version 9.0 updates pdf.js to version 2.8 (default branch) and 2.9 ("bleeding edge" branch).
+That shouldn't break your application.
+However, the pdf.js team has been very diligent in version 2.8, so it's possible one of the new features break your application.

+- I've re-implemented form support.
+However, it was already broken in version 8, so it's hard to call this a breaking change.
+The good news: form support with two-way binding works again.

-Version 9.0 drops compatibility to Angular 8 and below.
+- Version 9.0 drops compatibility to Angular 8 and below.
 The minimum required version is 9.0.
 Maybe it also works with Angular 8, but there's no guarantee.

-Version 9.0 doesn't introduce many features, but it may break your application, especially if you've added a work-around:
+- The library should work with and without Ivy (the new compiler of Angular), but I frequently see a warning concerning Ivy, so I'm not sure yet.
+If you run into trouble (usually error messages with a greek letter theta), please open an issue.

 - I went over the print CSS rules.
 Now you should be able to print without additional CSS rules.
 In particular, *remove* this rule because it breaks printing:
 ```css
 @media print {